Ford e-Transit review

 Oh yes: a rotary dial in the centre console picks drive or reverse, then you simply stop and go with the pedals.
 There’s a light regen braking system (push ‘L’ in the middle of the gear selector or tap the brakes), and three modes.
 Normal is for everyday stuff, ‘Slippery’ is for when it’s horrible out and you’ve got a load on, and ‘Eco’ downplays the top speed, acceleration and aircon to provide what Ford reckons to be an 8-10 per cent range advantage.

 If you do get caught short out in the wild, there’s respectable 115kW DC fast charging with the smaller battery or 180kW with the bigger one, which should see 10-80 per cent in 37 and 28 minutes respectively.
 Remember though, that'll cost you.
-And you'll have to try and fit the thing inside a charging bay without blocking access for everyone else.
+And you'll have to try and fit the thing inside a charging bay without blocking the rest of the postcode.

 Interestingly there’s Ford Pass for charging aggregation/access, and it’ll bill back to wherever you want.

 Other than that, there’s decent forward vision, back-up and top-down cameras on the right spec and a surprisingly nimble turning circle.
-When you add in the whizzy gear selector, you can punt the e-Transit around pretty much like a car.
 Albeit one with a 950-1,758kg payload that’s hellish to parallel park.
+Beware the parking sensors, which are aligned to the rear bumper but not the roof, so be extra vigilant for raised hazards.

 And what about the smaller Transits?

-Still, the regen is pretty predictable, meaning it slows exactly as you’d expect when you come off the accelerator pedal, and in warm temperatures we managed 3.8mi/kWh, or 160 real world miles.
-The Courier also supports 100kW DC charging, meaning its 43kWh battery can be recharged from 10-80 per cent in 23 mins.
+Still, the regen is pretty predictable, meaning it slows exactly as you’d expect when you come off the accelerator pedal, and in warm temperatures we managed 3.8 mi/kWh, or 160 real world miles.
+The Courier also supports 100kW DC charging, meaning its 43kWh battery can be recharged from 10-80 per cent in 23 minutes.
 A 10-100 per cent charge takes just over five hours on a wallbox at home or at the depot.

 The e-Transit Custom doesn’t handle quite as well, but it still feels leagues better suited to electric power than it does to diesel combustion.
 A 0-62mph time of 7.4s in the 215bhp version (12.0s with the 134bhp motor) and 306lb ft of torque gives you far greater confidence when pulling out at roundabouts or overtaking, and even when sat in slow moving traffic it’s a far quieter and more comfortable place to be.

-All versions get a heat pump as standard, maximising range in winter too.
+All versions get a heat pump as standard, maximising winter range.
 It also gets faster 125kW DC charging compared to the Courier too, enabling a 10-80 per cent charge of its 64kWh battery in 39 minutes.
-And likely on public chargers a hefty bill too.
 A full juice using an 11kW AC charge takes just under seven hours.